a101010/bits/README.md

 # bits
-A header-only modern C++ bit-masking library.
+A header-only C++ bit-masking library.
+It can be compiled with c++98, but provides no error checking.

+Compile time error checks are done if compiled with C++11.

-Mask and shift constants are calculated `constexpr`,  which makes the interface a bit bizarre, but reduces runtime code to the essentials.
+Mask and shift constants are calculated from template parameters to minimize runtime calculations.

 ## Usage examples
 See the comments and unit tests.
 You only need to add bits.hpp to your project,